Rules Around Your Tenancy

 If you are experiencing domestic abuse, please contact us - we’re here to help and can work with you and anyone else involved to find the best way to keep you and your family safe in your home.
 Remember there are lots of organisations out there that can offer you support, including Women’s Aid and Men’s Advice Line.

-Subletting is where you let out your home to someone else.
+Subletting is where you let out your home to someone else for a maximum of 6 months.

 You might be able to sublet your home to someone else but you’d still need to get our permission to do it..
-We wouldn’t refuse permission unless we have a good reason and if we don’t respond after 28 days, it’s granted automatically.
+We wouldn’t refuse permission unless we have a good reason.

-If you’re thinking about subletting or taking in a lodger, there is a certain criteria that must be met including the rent you are proposing to charge, and you must aso provide the sublet tenant with a legally binding tenancy agreement that we must approve.
+If you’re thinking about subletting there is a certain criteria that must be met.
+You must provide the sublet tenant with a legally binding tenancy agreement that we must approve.
+If you do not return to your tenancy after a period of 6 months, we will take action to remove your tenant from the property.

 If you would like to pursue this, you must contact us before making any plans.